Privacy Policy

 Under the Australian Privacy Principles, individuals have the right to request access to and correction of their personal information.

-- Clients of Subscribers (Data Subjects): If you are an individual whose data was submitted by a Firm, please direct your access, correction, or deletion requests to that Firm.
-We will assist the Firm in fulfilling their obligations.
+- Clients of Subscribers (Data Subjects): if you are an individual whose data was submitted by a Firm, please direct your access, correction, or deletion requests to that Firm.
+We will assist the Firm in fulfilling its obligations.

-Note on Deletion Requests: Deletion of certain AML/CTF verification records may be restricted where statutory record-keeping obligations (e.g., section 107 of the AML/CTF Act 2006) legally require the Firm to retain that evidence, overriding general privacy deletion rules.
+Note on Deletion Requests: Deletion of certain AML/CTF verification records may be restricted where statutory record-keeping obligations (for example, section 107 of the AML/CTF Act 2006) require the Firm to retain that evidence, overriding general privacy deletion rules.

 8. Cookies and Tracking

-We use cookies to ensure platform functionality, maintain active sessions, and analyse usage trends.
+We use cookies for platform functionality, session management, and usage analytics.
 You can manage your cookie preferences through your browser settings or our website's consent banner.
-Please refer to our Cookie & Tracking Policy for detailed information.
+See our Cookie and Tracking Policy for details.

 9. Complaints Process

-If you believe we have breached the Australian Privacy Principles, please contact us outlining your concerns.
+If you believe we have breached the Australian Privacy Principles, please contact us with your concerns.
 We will acknowledge your request within 7 business days and aim to resolve it within 30 days.

 If you are not satisfied with our response, you have the right to lodge a complaint with the Office of the Australian Information Commissioner (OAIC):